 The Cornerstone of Leadership

 The same can be said of a leader and his organization.
-Obviously he’s not toting around a large masonry artifact in his pocket, but the leader serves as a cornerstone nonetheless.
+Obviously he’s not toting around a large masonry artifact in his pocket; rather, it is the leader himself who serves as the cornerstone.

 Just as the walls take their cues from the physical cornerstone, so the teammates look to the leader to gage their actions, their behavior, and their decisions.
 How the leader orients himself will have an influence on every action taken by the members of his team.

-But if it’s not a large granite rock, what is the basis of measurement?
+But a leader is animate flesh and blood, not a stationary granite block, so what constitutes the basis of measurement?
 What is the cornerstone?
 I think Mickey Addison has it about right over at GeneralLeadership.com when he said that Integrity is the cornerstone of leadership.
 At least I think that’s where it starts.